kvoit/ambientika_MQTT2ir_esp32/README.md

 MQTT-to-IR bridge to controll Südwind Ambientika with an ESP32

 ## Hardware
 This software uses the builtin RMT of the ESP32, configured to GPIO 16.
-IR LED must be driven over a transistor.
-For me, multiple hundreds of mA were required to bridge a distance of about 3m.
+IR LED must be driven over a transistor. ~For me, multiple hundreds of mA were required to bridge a distance of about 3m.~ (<- This remark was probably due to a faulty MOSFET in my only device.)

 ## Flash
 Copy `src/BaseConfig.h.example` to `src/BaseConfig.h` and fill out fields.
 Flash with PlatformIO